7-988/dapto-efm-genomes/README.md

 It also contains:

+Word document containing commands used in Pyseer.

 Code for visualising metadata on a phylogenetic tree.

-Word document containing commands used in Pyseer.
+Code for visualising effect sizes and allele frequencies of significant variants from Pyseer.